layumi/Pedestrian_Alignment/README.md

 | --------              | -----  | ----   |
 | Ours           | 82.81% | 63.35% |

+You may find our trained model at [GoogleDrive](https://drive.google.com/open?id=1X09jnURIicQk7ivHjVkq55NHPB86hQT0)
 ## Visualize Results
 We conduct an extra interesting experiment:
 **When zooming in the input image (adding scale variance), how does our alignment network react?**